 Frequently Asked Questions

 ARK has no facilities of its own.
-We are a group of volunteers dedicated to the companion animals of Hart County.
-We worked very hard with the Hart County Fiscal Court and Judge Executive, Joe Choate, to realize our shared vision - a shelter in Hart County.
-By result, the new Hart County Animal Shelter opened in March, 2022.
-The shelter is managed by the county, with assistance from ARK.
+We are a group of volunteers dedicated to improving the welfare of companion animals in Hart County.
+We worked very hard with the Hart County Fiscal Court and Judge Executive to realize our shared vision - a shelter in Hart County.
+As a result, the new Hart County Animal Shelter opened in March, 2022.
+The shelter is managed by the county, with support from ARK.
 Be sure to check out the Hart County Animal Shelter Facebook page.
 Their number is 270-524-1692.

 Where is the animal shelter?